-In Windows 8, you can also click the Zip command in Share tab of Ribbon.
+In Windows 8 and 8.1, you can also click the Zip command in Share tab of Ribbon.

 Although the feature is called Compressed Folder, a file with .zip extension will be created.
 The name of the compressed file will be the first selected item name plus .zip extension - for example, if you select a file named My Pet.jpg, the compressed file name will be My Pet.zip; if you select folders named My Pictures and My Downloads, the compressed file name will be My Pictures.zip.